• Use Cases

 Business impact, not just API plumbing

-Payment failures lose money when the signal stalls.
-Routing the same event to support, CRM, email, and ops at once keeps recovery workflows moving immediately.
+Billing signals lose value when they stall.
+Routing the same event into every workspace's connected support, CRM, email, and ops tools keeps recovery workflows moving immediately.

-When Slack, Salesforce, Intercom, and email all react from the same payload, you avoid conflicting customer outreach and stale billing data.
+When Slack, Salesforce, Intercom, and email all react from the same payload, one tenant cannot end up with contradicting customer outreach or stale billing data.

 Without a delivery layer, one broken webhook can hide for days.
-Meshes gives you retries, dead letters, and replay before that becomes lost revenue.
+Meshes gives every workspace retries, dead letters, and replay before that becomes lost revenue.

 Related